 The boys are also missing the craft they would normally do at school at this time of year.
 I will admit that Easter activities are something that I usually leave to the teachers so I didn’t have anything up my sleeve to cater to this request but after some discussions we have decided to make some paper baskets and leave some of our local friends some small gifts – contactless of course.
 We have also been having some conversations about eggs - both the chocolate and non-chocolate variety and how people use them.

 While Easter is not an Aboriginal celebration, eggs were a big part of customary life and looking at how Aboriginal people used eggs is a great perspective for all age groups and an easy one to discuss at home.
-I have attached some worksheets that the Wingaru Educators have created that may keep your young people occupied for a while and help them to explore how eggs were included in traditional bush tucker.
+Over the next few days I’ll be sharing worksheets the Wingaru Educators have created that may keep your young people occupied for a while and help them to explore how eggs were included in traditional bush tucker.

 I wish you and your mob a safe and healthy Easter.

 Write something about yourself.
 No need to be fancy, just an overview.